dereknguyen/Optical-Assay/README.md

 **Welcome to Optical Assay application!**

-This will go over proper usage of the app, and tips for troubleshooting the app, the capabilities of the app, disclaimers, and license agreements for using this app.
+This will go over proper installation, usage of the app, and tips for troubleshooting the app, the capabilities of the app, disclaimers, and license agreements for using this app.

 **Author:**
 - Current CPE Capstone Team 2017: Derek Nguyen, Michael Murdock